OWASP/glue/TOOLS.md

 14. sfl - Integrations; A.  Tool:  B.  Focus:  Finding sensitive files / values.
 15. sync - Integrations:  F.
 16. zap - Integrations: B.  Tool: A.  Focus: Live scanning.

+Naturally, these are goals we need to identify and improve upon.